UI Elements

 data_center optional #

-Designates the Cronofy data center the Element will communicate with.Default value is us
+Designates the Cronofy data center the Element will communicate with.

 config.logs optional #

-: (default) only log errors and warnings.error
+• warn: (default) only log errors and warnings.

-: suppress all console output from the Element.
+• none: suppress all console output from the Element.

 demo optional #

-the element will return mock data (and not make any API calls).element_token required #
+Boolean to activate demo-mode.
+Defaults to false.
+If demo is set to true the element will return mock data (and not make any API calls).

-).target_id required #
+target_id required #

 To override either a locale or a particular string, pass in a translations object here.
-See the individual element pages for the element-specificcontext
+See the individual element pages for the element-specific context, and you can find instructions for customizing translation strings on the UI Element Customizations page.

 A function to be called when an action has occurred within a UI Element.
-Receives an object in the format:{
+Receives an object in the format:

 "notification": {